 MPI is working to protect the growing aquaculture industry, related businesses, and the aquatic environment (including fisheries) from marine pests and diseases.

-Undaria pinnatifida is a seaweed that was accidentally introduced to New Zealand waters in the 1980s.
-It is firmly established in many areas, but it is classed as an unwanted organism.
+Undaria pinnatifida is a seaweed that was accidentally introduced to New Zealand in the 1980s.
+It is firmly established in many areas, but is classed as an unwanted organism.
 There are programmes to remove Undaria from Fiordland and the Chatham Islands.

-Farming undaria seaweed
+Farming Undaria seaweed

 Find out more

-- Farmers' sustainability standards – A+ NZ Sustainable aquaculture website
+Sustainable aquaculture – A+ NZ Sustainable aquaculture

 Who to contact